albirrkarim/react-speech-highlight-demo/README.md

   <img src="./img/vanilla.png" width="400" alt="Vanilla Speech Highlight" >
 </a>

-We support implementation using vanilla js. this package has bundle size of 45 KB.
-You can easily combine this library with your website, maybe your website using [jquery](https://jquery.com)
+We support implementation using vanilla js.
+This package has a bundle size of 45 KB.
+You can easily combine this library with your website, maybe your website is using [jquery](https://jquery.com).

-Read the [API_VANILLA.md](API_VANILLA.md) to see the different.
+Read the [API_VANILLA.md](API_VANILLA.md) to see the difference.

 [Try the demo Vanilla Speech Highlight](https://vanilla-speech-highlight.vercel.app)